ohcnivek/unfortunately-my-thoughts/content/blog/uncertainty/index.md

 1. ***Being able to be afford the uncertainty associated with risk is a privilege***

 When plan B is not being able to put food on the table or not being able to afford daycare, choosing risk doesnt feel right in any shape or form.
-To able to have had the option to take a risk & afford to fail is a great blessing, whether it works out or not.
+To have the option to take a risk & afford to fail is a great blessing, whether it works out or not.

 2. ***Uncertainty and Happiness cannot be solved with an equation***